Technical parameters of ladle in die casting

 Die-cast steel ladles are usually composed of outer shells, inner linings, riser pipes, sealing devices, etc.

-The inner lining adopts a multi-layer design, including an insulation layer lightweight clay brick or high-temperature insulation felt.
+On the inner lining, Haichen will adopt a multi-layer design, including insulation layers of lightweight clay bricks or high-temperature insulation felt.

 A permanent layer high alumina or magnesia-carbon brick, and a working layer aluminum-magnesia-carbon brick, corundum spinel castable, etc.